Voters in Romania boycott restrictive referendum on definition of family

 A referendum in Romania asking voters to restrict the constitutional definition of family has failed to reach the required 30% turnout target.

 Groups campaigning against the constitutional amendment had urged voters in Romania to boycott the referendum and to stay at home – a call that clearly resonated with families all over the country.

 “This proposed definition was always anti-family to its very core.
-How can excluding generations of children, their parents, siblings or other family members from recognition in the eyes of the state possibly be ‘pro-family’?” said Evelyne Paradis, ILGA-Europe Executive Director.
+How can excluding generations of children, their parents, siblings or other family members from recognition in the eyes of the state possibly be ‘pro-family’?” asked Evelyne Paradis, ILGA-Europe’s Executive Director.

 People were voting on whether they wanted to amend the current neutral wording of Article 48.1 to a narrower definition that excludes many families in Romania – including single parents, multi-generational families, unmarried couples and rainbow families.

 The proposed definition would have only recognised married different-sex couples as a family deserving of constitutional protection.
 In order for the result to be binding, at least 30% of registered voters had to cast a ballot in the referendum.

 “Together, through the #boycott campaign, we showed that we, as citizens, want a Romania based upon democratic values, a country where respect, equality and common sense guides society.
 Today we have shown that we can not be fooled by a political agenda that urges us to hate and polarise society, we have shown that most of us believe that human rights are not to be voted at a referendum,” commented Accept Association, one of ILGA-Europe’s member organisations in Romania, in a statement issued tonight.